 Have you seen a dramatic rise in your home insurance premium in recent years?

-how can I get my homeowners insurance cost down?
+How can I get my homeowners insurance cost lower?

 Read this article for simple tips to get your budget back under control.

 Home insurance in the past was a cheap loss-leader for the more profitable auto insurance policies insurance companies craved.
 Just a few years ago in the Midwest you could buy an average home policy with standard coverages for around $500-$600 a year.
 But today, you’d be hard-pressed to find any carrier willing to charge less than $1,000 annual premium.